Willard Straight Hall: 19th century

+20th century

 In 1918, recently widowed, Dorothy Whitney Straight met a Cornell Agriculture student, Leonard Knight Elmhirst, who persuaded her to visit the campus.
 Elmhirst and Straight together with certain faculty members decided that the best realization of Willard Straight's wish that some of his estate be used to make Cornell a more "human place" was to build a student union building.
 Elmhirst graduated from Cornell and left for India in 1921.

 For the next three years, Dorothy Straight oversaw planning for Willard Straight Memorial Hall, which was to be built with part of her Whitney family fortune in addition to Willard Straight's bequest.
 The cornerstone was laid on June 15, 1924, and the dedication ceremony was held on November 25, 1925.
-Elmhirst and Dorothy Straight had been married in April 1925.
+Elmhirst and Dorothy Straight married in April 1925.

+When Willard Straight Hall opened its doors in 1925, it was still one of only a few such structures in the country dedicated to student life.
+However, Cornell provided on-campus space for student organizations since its earliest days.
+In January 1870, Andrew Dickson White allocated a large room in the middle section of White Hall to be used as a "Society Hall."
+White donated $1,000 to furnish it subject to $300 in matching gifts from student organizations.
+Barnes Hall was later built to house the Students’ Christian Association in 1888.

 Leonard Elmhirst came from a land-owning family in Yorkshire, England.
-The seeds for his study of agriculture in Ithaca, NY and subsequent Dartington Hall School and "Institute for Rural Reconstruction' in the agriculturally impoverished England of the 1920s were sown on his first visit to India during World War I.
+The seeds for his study of agriculture in Ithaca, New York, and subsequent Dartington Hall School and "Institute for Rural Reconstruction' in the agriculturally impoverished England of the 1920s were sown on his first visit to India during World War I.

 Design

-Willard Straight Memorial Hall was designed by a noted architect of the day, William Adams Delano, and constructed from the local "llenroc" bluestone, a feldspathic sandstone; the architectural model for its Gothic revival style may have been the 14th-century Dartington Hall in Devon, which the newlyweds purchased in 1925.
+Willard Straight Memorial Hall was designed by a noted architect of the day, William Adams Delano, and constructed from the local "llenroc" bluestone, a feldspathic sandstone; the architectural model for its Gothic Revival style may have been the 14th-century Dartington Hall in Devon, which the newlyweds purchased in 1925.

-Murals in the lobby by Ezra Winter date from 1926 and represent Willard Straight's business interests in China and his enthusiasm for the arts.
+Murals in the lobby by Ezra Winter date from 1926 and represent Willard Straight's business interests in China, and his enthusiasm for the arts.
 The murals depict virtues as chivalry, adventure, diplomacy, creativity, and optimism.

+Above the main entrance of the building, unofficial shields of the colleges are displayed.
+While the shields are not used as official graphic material or as visual identity for each college, similar inspired designs are employed in symbolic banners used at commencement ceremonies.

 History

 Opening

-Willard Straight Hall opened in November 1925, following twenty months of construction at a cost of $1.5 million to construct, and $100,000 to furnish.
+Willard Straight Hall opened in November 1925, following 20 months of construction at a cost of $1.5 million to construct, and $100,000 to furnish.
 4,800 people streamed into the building to see it on opening day, and 3,000 more on the following day.
 Access to the building was by membership only.
 All undergraduates were automatically members, but faculty, trustees, and grad students could pay for the privilege at $8 per year, and alumni could join for $5 per year.